SkylineCommunications/dataminer-docs/connector-help/connector_help/SEE Telecom eAcsys NMS_X_eACSYS PS 48V.md

 # SEE Telecom eAcsys NMS_X_eACSYS PS 48V

-The **SEE Telecom eAcsys NMS_X_eACSYS PS 48V**driver is exported by the **SEE Telecom eAcsys NMS** driver.It displays information regarding a power supply module compatible with an **SEE Telecom eAcsys**system.
+The **SEE Telecom eAcsys NMS_X_eACSYS PS 48V** driver is exported by the **SEE Telecom eAcsys NMS** driver.
+It displays information regarding a power supply module compatible with an **SEE Telecom eAcsys** system.
 The driver is used in order to monitor the power supply measurements*.*

 ## About